Roman Military Diploma On-Line

 Military Diploma Mainpage

-Most archeological items that show up in the international art market have lost their informative value as they are for ever removed from their specific find context.
-One noteable exception are epigraphic artefacts that "speak for themselves".
+Most archeological items that show up in the international art market have lost most of their informative value once they were removed from their specific find context.
+While Roman military diplomas may be found all across the Roman empire and cannot be associated with any specific location (veterans were free to settle anywhere in the empire after their retirement), they are epigraphic artefacts that "speak for themselves": Especially auxiliary diplomas are major sources of information as they

 Contact us at romancoins.info @yahoo.com (please leave out the blank between our name and the @, this is to discourage spam robots)

-Althistorisch-Epigraphische Studien Archeologisches Korrespondenzblatt des RGZM Chiron Dacia Festschriften
+Acta Musei Napocensis AMN Althistorisch-Epigraphische Studien Archeologisches Korrespondenzblatt des RGZM Bayerische Vorgschichtsblätter (BVG)

 Kölner Jahrbuch KJB

-Revue des Etudes Militaires Antiques REMA Roman Military Diplomas Vol 5 Scripta Classica Israelica SCI Zeitschrift für Papyrologie und Epigraphik ZPE
+Revue des Etudes Militaires Antiques REMA Roman Military Diplomas Vol 5 Scripta Classica Israelica SCI Tyche Zeitschrift für Papyrologie und Epigraphik ZPE

 Contact us at romancoins.info @yahoo.com (please leave out the blank between our name and the @, this is to discourage spam robots)